nicklockwood/layout/README.md

 ## Renaming

-LayoutTool provides a function for renaming classes or expression variables inside one or more Layout XML templates.
+LayoutTool also provides a function for renaming classes or expression variables inside one or more Layout XML templates.
 Use it as follows:

 ```bash
 "${PODS_ROOT}/Layout/LayoutTool/LayoutTool" rename "${SRCROOT}/path/to/your/layout/xml/" oldName newName
 ```

 Only class names and values inside expressions will be affected.
-HTML elements and literal string fragments are ignored.
+Attributes (i.e. expression names) are ignored, along with HTML elements and literal string fragments.

 **Note:** performing a rename also applies standard formatting to the file.
 There is currently no way to disable this.